 The executor of a Will does not have automatic access to the deceased’s bank accounts.
 Once the Will-maker dies, the executor will need to contact the relevant financial institutions to be able to access funds so they can pay off debts and arrange the transfer of assets.

 Most financial institutions have a process in place to deal with deceased estates.
-The executor will need to fill out paperwork, including a deceased customer notification form, to confirm the identity of the person who has died and get authorisation to access the funds.
+The executor will need to fill out paperwork, including a deceased customer notification form, to confirm the identity of the person who has died and get authorization to access the funds.
 The bank will need to see original versions or certified copies of the Will and death certificate, as well as the Grant of Probate (if applicable) before they approve access.

 In some situations, the executor may need to set up a bank account in the name of the estate to fulfil their duties.
 Once this is done, funds can be transferred to the new estate account to pay off outstanding debts prior to distributing the remaining balance to beneficiaries.